janderland/fql/readme.md

 Ideally, the encoding of these primitives would align with common community practices to maximize usefulness.
 Let me know if you believe it doesn't.

-Even though a big int encoding is supported by the tuple layer, FDBQ does not currently support using big ints.
+Even though a big int encoding is supported by the tuple layer, FQL does not currently support using big ints.

 #### Directories